 Basically, the Fund is available to pay claims for oil pollution damage, or anticipated damage, on any Canadian inland and coastal waters including the Exclusive Economic Zone of Canada.

 The Ship-source Oil Pollution Fund is available for compensation if all reasonable steps have been taken to recover compensation from the shipowner and those steps have been unsuccessful, if the shipowner is able to raise any one of the statutory defences, if the claim for compensation exceeds the shipowner’s limit of liability, if the shipowner is financially incapable of meeting his obligations or if the cause of the oil pollution damage is unknown, a situation commonly referred to as “mystery spill”.

-The maximum liability of the SOPF for all claims from one oil spill in April 2016, for example, was $168,656,700.
+The maximum liability of the SOPF during the fiscal year commencing April 1, 2017 will be $171,692,521.
 The maximum liability of the SOPF is indexed annually to the Canadian Consumer Price Index.